anicolaspp/HxFactory/README.md

 command.execute();
 ```

-If you need to access to the same database to get one specific user, this is how to do it with ***Hystrix***
+If you need to access the same database to get one specific user, this is how to do it with ***Hystrix***

 ```java
 class GetUserCommand extends HystrixCommand<User> {